 (b) that part of Lot 25 on Deposited Plan 25810 and being part of the land in Certificate of Title Volume 2586 Folio 279 included in Lot 713 on Deposited Plan 48234.

-(2) The sum to be paid under subsection (1) must be charged to the Consolidated Fund which is appropriated accordingly by this section.
+(2) The sum to be paid under subsection (1) must be charged to the Consolidated Account which is appropriated accordingly by this section.

 (3) Except as provided by subsection (1), a person who holds an interest extinguished by section 6(4) in respect of the land being —